Ruolin-Wu-DM-GY-6063-2024F-B/HW05/README.md

 ![alt text](image.png)

-Yet, it is hard to code exactly the same, and I asked for ChatGPT on how to use the  Math.floor, I initially tried to use the %, but did not work.
+Yet, it is hard to code exactly the same, and I asked for ChatGPT on how to use the  map, I initially tried to use the %, but did not work.

 # HW04B
 For the latter, I tried this one: